FOLLOW ALONG HERE FOR LIVE UPDATES FROM TODAY AT THE 2026 MILAN CORTINA OLYMPIC WINTER GAMES.

 The contenders

-The United States have a great medal chance in this event if Mystique Ro and Austin Florian pair up.
-Ro and Florian won the 2025 IBSF World Championship at the U.S. home track in Lake Placid, New York.
+The United States has a medal chance in this event with Ro and Florian.
+The two won the 2025 IBSF World Championship at the U.S. home track in Lake Placid, New York.

 Milan Cortina women's silver medalist Susanne Kreher and men's bronze medalist Christopher Grotheer won the 2023 world championship together.